 Lou you were the best three year old our family could ask for, we can't wait for the age of four.

-I sure do love you, no doubt about it.
-Happy Birthday to us.
+I love you very much Louis, no doubt about it.
+Happy birthday to us.